FabioMiguel2000/iNeedHelp/README.md

 | US25 | View Profile | medium | As a Authenticated User I want to access my user profile page so I can see all my data and activity
 | US26 | Edit Profile | medium | As a Authenticated User I want to be able to edit my profile to my liking, including biography, profile picture and also manage private information
 <p align = "center">
-Table.4 - Authenticated User user stories
+Table 2.4 - Authenticated User user stories
 </p>

 ### Moderator